Ethan23p/Key-ute-Game_Pico-8/README.md

 Exhaustively coded with clear comments, readable variable names, and as-elegant-as-I-can-get-as-of-the-beginning-of-2024 logic.
-Mostly as a learning experience & and shareability, partially as a practice in good coding.
+Mostly as a learning experience & for shareability, partially as a practice in good coding.
 Well aware this is not optimal for the Pico-8's limited memory. :shrug:

 For Cassie ♥